-Pursuant to the REALTORS® Code of Ethics, all REALTOR® members are mandated to complete a course requirement on a quadrennial basis to renew and review the practice of our REALTOR® Code of Ethics.
-This Code provides for dispute resolution in a self governed system of their peers.
-When a dispute arises the complainant can choose from a tiered process for resolution.
-It is important to note, that not all real estate licensees are REALTORS® and therefore not be subject to the enforcement of the Code of Ethics as a standard of practice.
+Pursuant to the REALTORS® Code of Ethics, all REALTOR® members are mandated to complete a course requirement on a biennial basis to renew and review the practice of our REALTOR® Code of Ethics.
+This Code provides for dispute resolution in a self-governed system of their peers.
+When a dispute arises, the complainant can choose from a tiered process for resolution.
+It is important to note that not all real estate licensees are REALTORS® and therefore not be subject to the enforcement of the Code of Ethics as a standard practice.

 REALTOR® Code of Ethics

 Mediation is a voluntary, informal dispute resolution process designed to assist members and their clients to settle disputes swiftly and informally.
 Mediation is not an adversarial proceeding.
 There is no determination of guilt or innocence.
 Mediators do not decide cases; they help the parties come to their own agreement.
-They may carry representations back and forth between the parties but they do not argue on their behalf.
-Mediation is designed to help both sides come away with something, having given something and having aired their feelings.
-By electing mediation, the parties can avoid arbitration which is a win/lose decision.
-Should the parties not reach an agreement, either may request arbitration under the Association rules.
+They may carry representations back and forth between the parties but they do not argue on behalf of either party.
+Mediation is designed to help both sides come away with a mutually agreed-upon resolution, having given something and having aired their feelings.
+By electing mediation, the parties can avoid arbitration, which is a win/lose decision.
+Should the parties not reach an agreement, either may request arbitration under Association rules.

-When a monetary dispute arises between REALTOR® members and/or their clients, it is brought before the association.
+When a monetary dispute arises between REALTOR® members and/or their clients, it is brought before the Association.
 Disputes between REALTOR® members requires arbitration if their local membership application and policies support such.
 The parties may choose whether to try mediation first.
 In an arbitration hearing, the decision handed down by the Arbitration Panel is final and binding by law, as well as by the bylaws of the Association.
-The failure of a party to abide by the arbitration decision can be enforced by the court.
+If a party fails to abide by the arbitration decision, that decision can be enforced by the court.

 Contact your Local Association for more info.
-Click here to find your Local Association.
+Click here to find your Local Associations.